Causal feedback strategies for controlled stochastic Volterra systems: a unified treatment: Introduction

 $\bullet$ From the notion viewpoint, the unified treatment requires us to introduce a new class of causal feedback strategy (\ref{E4}) and its characterization via the a new Riccati system (\ref{E4.1}).
 To this end, we define \emph{suitable space} (Definition \ref{def2.9} ) and \emph{appropriate multiplicative rule} (Definition \ref{def2.10}) which appear for the first time in the literature.

 $\bullet$ From the methodology standpoint, our unified treatment provides a new approach to study the LQ problem of SVIEs.
-For example, to obtain the explicit representation of optimal causal feedback strategy and the uniqueness of Riccati system, we introduce \emph{strongly} optimal causal feedback strategy and the \emph{extended} cost functional (see Remark \ref{remark2.7}, Remark \ref{remark3.8}, Remark \ref{remark3.9} for details).
-Both notions reduce to the conventional case in \cite{Hamaguchi-Wang-I, Hamaguchi-Wang-II} when there is no terminal cost.
-This shows the nontrivial extension to the literature and it corresponds to (Q2) above.
+For example, to obtain the explicit representation of optimal causal feedback strategy and the uniqueness of Riccati system, we introduce \emph{strongly} optimal causal feedback strategy and the \emph{extended} cost functional (see Remark \ref{remark2.7}, Remark \ref{remark3.8}, Remark \ref{remark3.9} for details) which reduce to the Lagrange case in \cite{Hamaguchi-Wang-I, Hamaguchi-Wang-II} and is unnecessary in the SDEs case.
+This shows the nontrivial extension to the literature, which answer the above (Q2) in a proper manner.

 $\bullet$ From the conclusion standpoint, we give a unified treatment to the existing literature in several cases, including SVIEs \cite{Hamaguchi-Wang-II}, SVIDE \cite{Wang-Yong-Zhou-2023-SICON}, convolution SVIE \cite{Jaber-Miller-Pham-2021}, VIDEs \cite{Pandolfi-2018-IEEETAC}, VIEs \cite{Pritchard-You-1996}, SDEs in e.g. \cite{Sun-Yong-2020}, to mentioned a few.
-We provide explicit representation of causal feedback strategies via finite dimensional Riccati system, which is consistent with the Fredholm idea in \cite{Pritchard-You-1996}, clarifies the operator-valued counterparts in \cite{Jaber-Miller-Pham-2021, Wang-Yong-Zhou-2023-SICON}, and extends that in e.g. \cite{Hamaguchi-Wang-II, Pandolfi-2018-IEEETAC, Sun-Yong-2020}.
+We provide explicit representation of causal feedback strategies via finite dimensional Riccati system, which coincides with the Fredholm system in \cite{Pritchard-You-1996}, clarifies the operator-valued counterparts in \cite{Jaber-Miller-Pham-2021, Wang-Yong-Zhou-2023-SICON}, and extends that in e.g. \cite{Hamaguchi-Wang-II, Pandolfi-2018-IEEETAC, Sun-Yong-2020}.
 This corresponds to the above (Q1), (Q2), (Q4).